EthanTrout/Workout-Tracker/README.md

 ## Exercises

 ### Exercises Home
-- The Exercises Home page introduces the user to the functionality of the exercises page and allows them to filter body part via the body parts displayed
+- The Exercises Home page introduces the user to the functionality of the exercises page and allows them to filter body parts via the body parts displayed
 [First-time User Goals 2.](#first-time-user-goals)

 ![Exercise Home Page](/readme-images/read-me/features/Screenshot%202024-12-11%20184338.png)